-Commencement exercises are held annually at the conclusion of the spring semester.
+Commencement exercises are held annually at the conclusion of the Spring semester.
 Participation in these exercises is highly recommended for all graduating students.
-In cases of hardship in returning for Commencement, candidates who have completed all academic requirements may present a written request to the Chief Academic Office to be graduated in absentia.
+In cases of hardship in returning for Commencement, candidates who have completed all academic requirements may present a written request to the Registrar's Office to be graduated in absentia.

 Students participating in Baccalaureate and Commencement exercises are to have completed all of their academic requirements prior to the date of Commencement.
+Students registered for classes in Cycle 6 courses may participate in the Commencement ceremony, but will not receive their diploma until courses have been satisfactorily completed.
 Internships are to be completed in the years prior to the year graduation is anticipated.
 Any credit to be transferred to Calvary (including distance education courses) from other institutions granting college-level academic credit are to be completed and official transcripts received by the Registrar's Office no later than the Wednesday prior to Commencement.
 Students who need to transfer a significant number of hours from other institutions to achieve a major or minor requirement are advised to schedule these courses beginning in their sophomore year so as not to delay graduation.